ameenalkaisi/Open-Data-Portal-Project/README.md

 https://www.overleaf.com/read/mvsrzmmfxsns

 # Usage
-Download source code, open the .iml file using IntellJ, and follow this article to set up IntelliJ with JavaFX application Will need to download JavaFX from https://openjfx.io/
+Download source code, open the .iml file using IntellJ, and follow this article to set up IntelliJ with JavaFX application: https://www.jetbrains.com/help/idea/javafx.html#vm-options

+Will need to download JavaFX from https://openjfx.io/

 Then click run